webKrafters/react-observable-context/README.md

 If sandbox fails to load app, please refresh dependencies on its lower left.

 **Install:**\
-npm i -S react-eagleeye\
+npm i -S @webkrafters/react-observable-context\
-Alternate: npm i -S @webkrafters/react-observable-context
+Defunct: npm i -S react-eagleeye

 May also see <b><a href="https://eagleeye.js.org/history/features">What's Changed?</a></b>